msanvarov/nest-angular-realworld-app/README.md

 ### 📚 Description

-This boilerplate is made to quickly prototype backend applications.
-It comes with authentication/authorization, logging, crud features and database persistence out of the box.
+This application is template from [Sals' NEST REST TYPEORM STARTER](https://github.com/msanvarov/nest-rest-typeorm-boilerplate) which was made to quickly prototype backend applications.
+Deployed with authentication/authorization, logging, crud features and database persistence out of the box.

 ---